 Crown of thorns

-The climbing stems of this woody shrub grow 1 to 4 ft. tall, 1 1/2 ft. wide; bear pairs of red flower bracts nearly all year.
-Branches are covered with long, sharp thorns; evergreen leaves are roundish, thin, light green, 1 1/2 to 2 in. long, and usually found only near branch ends.
-Can be sheared as a low hedge, grown as a pot plant for indoor use, or trained against a fence or espalier.
+The climbing stems of this woody shrub grow to 1–4 ft. tall, 1 1/2 ft. wide; bear pairs of red flower bracts nearly all year.
+Branches are covered with long, sharp thorns; evergreen leaves are roundish, thin, light green, 1 1/2–2 in. long, and usually found only near the branch ends.
+Can be sheared as a low hedge, grown as a container plant for indoor use, or trained against a fence or espalier.

 From tropical eastern Africa.
-Grown for striking pattern of silhouette or shadow.
+Grown for its striking pattern of silhouette or shadow.
 Fast growing to ...